-\$71,370 \$8 Prineville Cro
+\$71,370 \$ Prineville С

-\$85,708 Crook County \$94,277 Oregon
+\$85,708 Crook County \$94,277

+Oregon

+89 The Census calculated household income based on the income of all individuals 15 years old and over in the household, whether they were related or not.

-&lt;sup>89 The Census calculated family income based on the income of the head of household, as identified in the response to the Census forms, and income of all individuals 15 years old and over in the household who were related to the head of household by birth, marriage, or adoption.
+90 The Census calculated family income based on the income of the head of household, as identified in the response to the Census forms, and income of all individuals 15 years old and over in the household who were related to the head of household by birth, marriage, or adoption.

-&lt;sup>88 The Census calculated household income based on the income of all individuals 15 years old and over in the household, whether they were related or not.